Welcome here! Oh yeah I’ll get you that best privacy Browser you came here for, I promise, but let me start with a very basic concept.

 But how exactly does it do it and what makes one browser the most private browser on the web while the other not so much?

 Well because, your web browsing history, your cookies and cache, flash cookies, your IP address logs, your browsing times, fingerprinting etc. all these can be used to trace and track your activities and real-life locations.

-So, any browser which doesn’t record these, is basically an anonymous browser online.
+So, any browser which doesn’t record these all information, is basically an anonymous browser online.
 (The bad news?
 Most do!)

 That being said, let’s finally get down to what you came here for, I’ll get you a list of some of the best anonymous browsers for secure internet browsing, and then you can make your pick for the best Privacy browser from them.